Ganapati (Kakatiya dynasty): Release from Yadava captivity

 The 26 December 1199 Manthena inscription describes the Ganapati-deva as "the establisher of all the kingdom" (sakala-desha-pratishthapanacharya), which suggests that he had been released from the Yadava captivity by this time and had consolidated his control over his ancestral kingdom.
 It is not clear why the Yadavas released him.
 The Yadava inscriptions claim that king Jaitrapala released him out of compassion.
 It is possible that the Yadavas wanted to secure their eastern border by mainitaning good relations with the Kakatiyas, since they were involved in a conflict with the Hoysalas at their southern border.

 The later text Pratapa-charita states that Ganapati was offered in marriage to the daughter of the Yadava king.
 Historian P.V.P.
 Sastry doubts this, because according to the contemporary Bayyaram tank inscription, Mahadeva had arranged the marriage of his children Ganapati and Mailamba, and this event must have happened before the military campaign that resulted in Mahadeva's death.
 According to Chintaluru copper plates Ganapatideva married Seuna princess Somaladevi, a daughter of Jaitugi.

 Reign

-After being released from the Yadava captivity, Ganapati consolidated his rule with support of loyal commanders, such as the Recherla chief Rudra and the Malyala chief Chaunda.
+After being released from the Yadava captivity, Ganapati consolidated his rule with support of loyal commanders, such as the Recherla Reddi chief Rudra and the Malyala chief Chaunda.
 The political chaos that followed the decline of the Kalyani Chalukya and the Chola empires worked in his favour.